-Consider completing this section last so that it truly represents the highlights of your coaching resume.
+Consider completing your resume's profile section last, so that it truly represents the highlights of your tennis coaching resume.

 If you can’t fit everything you want to say in your profile, remember that you can add a few more details into your cover letter, which should complement your resume.

 Ready to serve up a tennis coach resume?
-Don't forget to check out our similar Sport & Fitness resume examples listed here below:
+Don't forget to check out our other sport & fitness resume examples listed here below:

 - Sport and fitness resume sample